mongodb-industry-solutions/automotive-acoustic-diagnostics/README.md

 In this demo we want to show the comprehensive nature of MongoDB and how all its tools can be used in a really powerful combination.
 To take it to reality, we are utilizing real hardware combined with Software.
 If you want to replicate this demo, you have two options:

-a) Copy our setup as close as possible.
+- A) Copy our setup as close as possible.
 We will share below all the hardware components we have.

-b) We will have a 'lite' version of this demo where through a simulator, you will be able to replicate it without the need of the hardware.
+- B) We will have a 'lite' version of this demo where through a simulator, you will be able to replicate it without the need of the hardware.

 In a very high level, this demo is composed of 3 main components: